Delors/reStructuredTextToLectureDoc2/CheatSheet.rst

    .. rubric:: Vertical Titles

    Add the class ``vertical-title`` to a slide to get a vertical title.
+This will change the layout of the slide to a column-based layout.
+To get back to a row based layout add a container with the class ``width-100``.

    .. rubric:: Example